mduzairshams/Delta/README.md

 # Delta
-We are learning Git &amp; Github
+We are learning Git &amp; Github class